tboie/universal_mechanics/README.md

 Light changes only by colliding with matter?

-Light changes with time(new layers)?
+Light changes with time(layers evolving/new layers)?

 ### Cosmic Microwave Background